Thrive your way

 Empowerment comes from valuing and embracing who you are, so our work won’t focus on deficits.
 You won’t be judged, criticised, or told what to do.
 Instead, I’ll support you to understand and manage painful emotions, and to make sense of what may be causing them.

-Together, we’ll step back and look at the bigger picture - exploring what is, and isn’t, within your control, and how others might support you.
+Together, we’ll step back and look at the bigger picture —exploring what is, and isn’t, within your control, and how others might support you.
 We’ll develop meaningful goals, build on your strengths, and sharpen the tools you need to succeed.

-Couples
+Neurodivergent Couples Therapy

 Understanding differences in communication styles, sensory needs, and emotional regulation, and making space for the emotional impact of misunderstandings, conflict, and disconnection, helps foster compassion for each other’s challenges and deepen appreciation of each other’s strengths.